Innoviox/colored-logging/README.md

 # colored-logging
-Colored logging for Nephos, with Google Code In
+Colored logging for Nephos, with Google Code In (username: rassarian).

 Sample usage (in main.py):